Donate to Delectation of Tomatoes

 Handle = ever-tightening demands of market forces, inflation, competition, business expenses, and the need to pay living expenses.

-Narrow and ever-narrowing space between jaws = where Delectation of Tomatoes attempts to exist and survive against very powerful, opposing forces.
+Narrow and ever-narrowing space between jaws = where Delectation of Tomatoes attempts to reside and survive against these very powerful, opposing forces.

-If you are a gardener with the ability to contribute financially to the mission of Delectation of Tomatoes, beyond purchasing seeds or seedlings, please consider donating so that prices can remain affordable for those who struggle even to purchase seeds.
+If you have the ability to contribute financially to the mission of Delectation of Tomatoes, beyond purchasing seeds or seedlings, please consider donating so that prices can remain affordable for those who struggle even to purchase seeds.

 Thank You!